-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-HX400V are two digital cameras that were officially introduced, respectively, in March 2016 and February 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-HX400V are two digital cameras that were announced, respectively, in March 2016 and February 2014.
 The 1300D is a DSLR, while the HX400V is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and a 1/2.3-inch (HX400V) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Sony HX400V

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Sony HX400V.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony HX400V is notably smaller (7 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the HX400V are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the HX400V has a lens build in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the HX400V has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 1300D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.

 Sensor comparison: Canon 1300D vs Sony HX400V